Fazal-Rehaman07/group_F_week_11/README.md

   - Include edge cases, such as division by zero, to ensure error handling works as intended.

 - **Structured Test for Division**:
-  - Uses a table-driven approach to test multiple cases (e.g., valid division and division by zero).
+  - Uses a struct to test multiple cases (e.g., valid division and division by zero).
   - Confirms error handling for invalid inputs.

 ### **Benchmark Design**